allevo/seqflow-js/packages/website/src/pages/GetStarted_2splitComponents.md

+Our application is simple for now.
+But typically, applications are more complex and have multiple components.
-Our application is simple, but where is the reusability?
-Let's split the application into components.
+Let's split the application into different components.

 ## Create new components

 Let's start by creating a new component that will show the quote.
+We continue to overwrite the `src/Main.tsx` file just to keep things simple to follow.

 Replace the `src/Main.tsx` file content with the following:

 ```tsx
 import { Prose } from "@seqflow/components";